Although it is great fun to make money on a rental property, it is important to understand how to protect it.

-Most people do not know that as a landlord, a homeowner's insurance or a rental insurance policy protects your property from loss.
+Most people do not know that as a landlord, a homeowner's insurance or a rental insurance will protect your property from loss.

-This is where rental property insurance comes in.
+This is where rental property insurance comes into play.

-In this post today I will help you understand what landlord insurance is as good as how it works and when you need it.
+In this post today I will help you understand what landlord insurance is also like how it works and when you need it.

 What is landlord insurance?

-landlord insurance works almost like homeowners insurance in that it covers you against damage to your building and protects you from liability issues if someone is damaged on your property.
+landlord insurance works almost like a homeowners' insurance in that it covers you against damage to your building and protects you from liability issues if someone is damaged on your

-It is often called a purchase to allow home insurance and also provides a stock of extra protection because it treats your rental properties as a business.
+It is often called a purchase for renting homes and also provides extra protection because it treats your rental properties as a company.

 What does rental value insurance cover?

-Your landlord insurance covers the building and the property, but extends liability protection to ensure that you do not have to deal with legal fees.
+Your landlord insurance covers the building and the property, but extends the liability cover to ensure that you do not have to deal with legal fees.

 There is also income loss protection if you cannot rent a room or building if it becomes uninhabitable for a certain period of time.

-A large landlord insurance should have three basic and comprehensive protections:
+A large landlord insurance should have three basic protections:

-Coverage for property damage will cover the property if the property or furniture is damaged by:
+Property damage coverage will cover the property if the property or furniture is damaged by:

-We created a post about actual cash value versus compensation cost coverage if you want to learn more about the differences.
+We created a post about actual cash value against compensation cost coverage if you want to learn more about the differences.

 Lost rental income or rental insurance:

-If your property is put in a position as uninhabitable from things like:
+If your property is put in a position to be uninhabitable from things like:

 Your rental insurance covers the rental money that you would miss if a tenant currently occupies the property.

-Liability protection works as it does with homeowners' insurance, it covers the medical or legal costs that may arise if a tenant or visitor suffers an injury due to a maintenance problem. properties such as:
+Liability protection works as it does with homeowners' insurance, it covers the medical or legal costs that may arise if a tenant or visitor suffers an injury due to a maintenance problem such as: icy walkways

-On average, rental value insurance costs about 25% more than a comparable insurance of homeowners according to the Insuran information institute.
+On average, rental value insurance costs about 25% more than a comparable homeowner's insurance according to the Insuran information institute.

 However, the additional cost is definitely worth paying to get the extra coverage.